You are tuned to the most listened-to radio talk show in America, hosted by me, Rush Limbaugh.

 Oh, by the way, Neil Cavuto had a brilliant point yesterday.

-Neil Cavuto, the Fox Business Network and Fox News Channel.
+Neil Cavuto, the Fox Business Network and Fox News channel.

-Essentially said to media, hey media, what's it feel like to be attacked by a president?
+Cavuto, I'm paraphrasing, but he essentially, hey, paraphrasing, he essentially said to media, hey, media, what's it feel like to be attacked by a president?

-I mean, hey, media, you never defended us at Fox when Obama came after us or Rush Limbaugh for the last eight years, and he's got a great point.
+I mean, hey, media, you never defended us at Fox when Obama came after us or Rush Limbaugh for the last eight years.

-Whenever Obama would trash Fox or trash me and talk radio, the drive bys didn't act like there's anything wrong.
+Whenever Obama would trash Fox or trash me and talk radio, the drive-bys didn't act like there's anything wrong.

 In fact, many of them piled on Fox News along with Obama.